FlyingFathead/whisper-transcriber-telegram-bot/README.md

    docker pull ghcr.io/flyingfathead/whisper-transcriber-telegram-bot:latest
    ```

-There is a `docker-compose.example.yaml` file in the repo, you can use it to run the bot.
+There is a `docker-compose.example.yaml` file in the repo that you can use to run the bot.
 Just make sure to replace the `TELEGRAM_BOT_TOKEN` with your actual bot token.

 ---